Genevieve Dallmeyer-Drennen - AIMS@JCU

 College of Science and Engineering

 Genevieve is from upstate New York, where she grew up in the Finger Lakes Region.
 She obtained her BSc in Biology from Haverford College, studying chemical mediation of bacterial-phytoplankton dynamics.
-Genevieve is working towards her MSc in Marine Biology at James Cook University, where she is excited to learn about coral holobiont dynamics.
+Genevieve is working towards her MSc in Marine Biology at James Cook University, where she is studying genetic diversity of seeded corals to inshore macroalgae dominated reefs.

 2022 to 2024